onatucsd/onatucsd.github.io/_pages/about.md

   - /about.html
 ---

 My name is Onat Gungor.
 I am a postdoctoral scholar in the Computer Science and Engineering department at UC San Diego, advised by Professor [Tajana Rosing](https://cseweb.ucsd.edu/~trosing/).
 I have received my Ph.D. from UC San Diego and San Diego State University in December 2023.
-My research lies at the intersection of security, machine learning, and the Internet of Things.
-I am actively involved in several research centers including [PRISM](https://prism.ucsd.edu/), [CoCoSys](https://cocosys.ece.gatech.edu/), and [TILOS](https://tilos.ai/); as well as collaborate with [Intel Labs](https://www.intel.com/content/www/us/en/research/ai.html) and [Lawrence Berkeley Lab](https://www.es.net/) on various research projects.
+My research aims to build AI that is efficient, secure, and reliable, with the goal of enabling dependable operation in real-world systems.
+I develop approaches that make AI practical on devices with limited computing power, resilient against malicious attacks, and trustworthy in the decisions it makes.
+My work has been recognized by the AI, systems, and cybersecurity research communities through publications in leading conferences and journals such as DATE, DAC, SenSys, AAAI, ICPR, S&P, and IoTJ.
+I also lead and contribute to collaborations with industry partners such as Intel Labs and Google, as well as research centers funded by SRC, DARPA, and NSF including [PRISM](https://prism.ucsd.edu/), [CoCoSys](https://cocosys.ece.gatech.edu/), and [TILOS](https://tilos.ai/).

 News
 ======
+* [08/25] Excited to be on the academic job market this year!
 * [07/25] Paper accepted in [MASS 2025](https://ieeemass2025.github.io/ieeemass2025/)!
 * [05/25] Our paper [DYNAMITE](https://arxiv.org/abs/2504.13301) received the Best Paper Award at [SafeThings 2025](https://safethings25.ieee-security.org).
 * [05/25] Paper accepted in [GLSVLSI 2025](https://www.glsvlsi.org)!